schairez/githubjobs/README.md

-# jobs_discovery
+# githubjobs

-Package jobs_discovery is a wrapper for the github jobs api More info on github jobs api: https://jobs.github.com/api
+Package githubjobs is a wrapper for the github jobs api More info on github jobs api: https://jobs.github.com/api

 ## Installation